Misconduct Hearings and Police Appeals Tribunals (PATs)

 Attendance at a PAT:

-PATs are generally screened live to a room at Wakefield District Police Headquarters in Normanton, Wakefield.
-If you would like to observe a PAT, please email the Mayor of West Yorkshire’s Policing and Crime Team at email@example.com preferably at least 2 working days before the PAT.
+PATs are usually screened live to an accessible venue in Wakefield, the details of which will be confirmed to anyone wishing to attend.
+If you would like to observe a PAT, please email the Mayor of West Yorkshire’s Policing and Crime Team at firstname.lastname@example.org preferably at least 2 working days before the PAT.

 Confirmation of the arrangements will be emailed to you in advance but the following guidance applies: